munin-monitoring/munin/doc/plugin/use.rst

 directory of your choice) make it executable and create the service link.
-It may work also, if you put the plugin in the ``servicedir`` directly, but this is not recommended to support use of utility ``munin-node-configure`` and to avoid struggle with SELinux.
+It may work also, if you put the plugin in the ``servicedir`` directly, but this is not recommended to support use of utility ``munin-node-configure`` and because it is not appropriate for :ref:`wildcard plugins <tutorial-plugins-wildcard>` and also to avoid struggle with SELinux.

-You may also put 3rd-Party plugins in the *official* plugin directory (usually ``/usr/share/munin/plugins``), but be prepared (Backup!) against overwriting existing plugin scripts with newer versions from the distribution.
+You may put 3rd-Party plugins in the *official* plugin directory (usually ``/usr/share/munin/plugins``), but be prepared (Backup!) against overwriting existing plugin scripts with newer versions from the distribution.